ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 Type

 > scripts/cubuild.sh --help for more options

+You will be asked some questions during the install process.
+Read them carefully before answering yes [y] or no [n].
+In particular, at the end of the installation, *cubuild.sh* will try to detect if the chosen *prefix* *lib* directory (default: */usr/local/lib*) is already included in the *ldconfig* search paths.
+If not, you have two possibilities:

+- [y] "yes" answer: add a file cumbia.conf under */etc/ld.so.conf.d/*
+- [n] "no", the default: deal with it manually later (either dealing with ldconfig configuration files or exporting a proper LD_LIBRARY_PATH)

 If the *quick installation using the cubuild.sh bash script* fails, please read the *step by step installation* procedure to point out the possible causes.